José António (footballer, born 1957): Club career

 José António was born in Cascais.
-After an unassuming two-year spell at S.L.
+Following an unassuming two-year spell at S.L.
 Benfica, where he also played youth football, he moved to neighbours G.D.
 Estoril Praia where he established himself as a professional.

-In 1983, at the age of 25, José António signed with C.F.
-Os Belenenses – also in Lisbon – where he would remain in several capacities for the next two decades.
-In 1989, already as an undisputed starter and captain, he helped the Azuis (Blues) lift the Portuguese Cup after a 2–1 win over Benfica.
+In summer 1983, José António signed with C.F.
+Os Belenenses – also in Lisbon – where he would remain the next two decades in several capacities.
+On 28 May 1989, already an undisputed starter and captain, he lifted the Taça de Portugal after a 2–1 win over Benfica.

-José António retired in 1991 at nearly 34, having played 163 games for the club in the Primeira Liga.
-Two years later, he had a very brief coaching spell with Belenenses as one of three coaches during the season, as the team eventually avoided relegation; from an early age onwards, he developed a baldness condition.
+José António retired at age 33, having appeared in 163 games for the club in the Primeira Liga.
+During the 1993–94 season, he had a very brief coaching spell with Belenenses as one of three managers, as the team eventually avoided relegation.

 International career

 José António only earned three caps for Portugal, but his first and last produced memorable results: on 16 October 1985, 13 days shy of his 28th birthday, he helped the national side achieve a 1–0 win in West Germany for the 1986 FIFA World Cup qualifiers.

-In the final stages in Mexico, José António appeared in the first match against England, in another 1–0 success.
-The competition, however, was tainted with the Saltillo Affair in which the squad was involved, and Portugal eventually crashed out in the group stages, and the player never appeared internationally again.
+In the finals in Mexico, José António appeared in the first match against England, another 1–0 victory.
+The competition, however, was tainted by the Saltillo Affair in which the squad was involved, and Portugal eventually crashed out in the group stage and the player was never recalled again.

 Death

-On 2 June 2005, José António was playing in a pickup game with some friends in Carcavelos, but felt indisposed only a few minutes after its start.
-Having already left the court, he suddenly collapsed and died; all resuscitation attempts were in vain.
+On 2 June 2005, José António was taking part in a pickup game with some friends in Carcavelos, but felt indisposed only a few minutes after its start.
+Having already left the pitch, he suddenly collapsed and died; all resuscitation attempts were in vain.

-He was only 47 years old, and never married.
+José António was 47, and never married.
+From an early age onwards, he developed a baldness condition.